dtao/PhilosopherDeveloper/source/posts/2021-09-08-communication-is-an-outcome.md

 ---
-title: Communication requires information to be received
+title: Communication is an outcome
-date: 2021-09-08
+date: 2021-09-17
 published: false
 ---

 This is something I've observed countless times in both my personal and professional life.

-Too often, I will hear someone say, "I sent you a Slack message about this yesterday."
-Or: "I sent you an email last week."
-Or: "I brought this up in a meeting last month."
-The context is that I don't know something, and the person I'm talking to is frustrated I don't know it because---in their mind---they already communicated it to me.
+Often, I will hear someone say that they sent someone else an email, or a Slack message, or a text, confident that they communicated important information to the other person.

-It's the same phenomenon when a team member says, "I wrote a blog post about this."
+It can be the same when a team member says, "I wrote a blog post about this."
 Or: "I shared a page with the team."
 Or: "I gave a demo of this."

-The fallacy is a misunderstanding of good communication.
-To _communicate_ something means to successfully transfer the information into another person's brain.
-It isn't just the sending, it's confirmation of the receipt.
+The fallacy is a misunderstanding of good communication. **To _communicate_ something means to successfully transfer the information into another person's brain.** It isn't just the sending, it's confirmation of the receipt.

 What if you send a Slack message and the recipient doesn't notice it?
 What if you publish a blog post and no one reads it?
 Then you aren't actually